topdop80234/github-workflow-example/README.md

         working-directory: checkout
 ```

 [.github/workflows/applanga-pull.yml](https://github.com/applanga/github-workflow-example/blob/master/.github/workflows/applanga-pull.yml) pulls new translations available from Applanga and then creates a pull request in the repo with the newly added languages or updated translation files.
-For this to work a `webhook endpoint` has to be configured for the project on Applanga dashboard to trigger the workflow.
-See `Configure Webhook Endpoint` below for how to configure
+For this to work a **Webhook Endpoint** has to be configured for the project on Applanga dashboard to trigger the workflow.
+See [Configure Webhook Endpoint](#configure-webhook-endpoint) below for how to configure
 a webhook endpoint.

 ```yaml